 General guidelines for each vaccine include:

 - Johnson & Johnson.
 Your doctor might suggest this shot if you have an allergy to mRNA vaccines or one isn’t available.
-You’ll get one shot followed by a booster at least 2 months later.
+You’ll get one shot as a primary series followed by an updated (bivalent) booster at least 2 months after the dose.

 Who Needs an Additional Dose?